cuthbertLab/music21/buildDoc/rst/install.rst

-Installing Music21
+Installing Music21 and Python
 ======================================

-Music21 can be installed with a number of different methods.
-We give two different options depending on if you are a PC (Windows) or Mac (OS X) / Linux / Unix user.
+`Music21` can be installed in many (too many!) different ways.
+Advanced users can read the specific instructions at the bottom, but for the most basic uses, we'll give two different normal solutions, one for Windows, and one for Macs (also useful for Linux/Unix).

+Macs (and most Unix systems) come with Python.
+Windows does not.
+Mac users aren't completely out of the woods yet though, since some Macs come with out-of-date versions of Python.
+You may need to upgrade to a newer version (see below).

 Windows Install instructions